narthur/baserow-sdk/knowledge.md

 ## Validating Code

 To validate code changes, run `npm run validate`.
+This is the preferred command for checking code correctness - do not run `npm test` directly.

 ## Project Overview